 The primary purpose of EMOTIKON is to assess and evaluate physical fitness of third graders aged 8.0 to 9.0 years in a state-wide effort and to deduce recommendations for the promotion of physical activity and fitness.
 Ever since 2009, 173,280 third graders’ (see Figure 1) physical fitness has been assessed in Brandenburg annually using an easy-to-administer, valid and reliable physical fitness test battery.
-The battery includes five different tests for the assessment of cardiorespiratory endurance (i.e., 6 min run test), coordination/change-of-direction (i.e., star run test), speed (i.e., 20-m linear sprint test), a proxy of lower limbs muscle power (i.e., standing long jump test), and a proxy of upper limbs muscle power (i.e., ball push test).
-Other German Federal States such as Thuringia and Saxony-Anhalt have already adopted the concept of EMOTIKON.
+The battery includes six different tests for the assessment of cardiorespiratory endurance (i.e., 6 min run test), coordination/change-of-direction (i.e., star run test), speed (i.e., 20-m linear sprint test), balance (i.e., one legged balance test), a proxy of lower limbs muscle power (i.e., standing long jump test), and a proxy of upper limbs muscle power (i.e., ball push test).

 Major publications from the EMOTIKON project are listed below: